azagniotov/solr-lucene-analyzer-sudachi/README.md

 #### Downloading a Sudachi dictionary

-The plugin needs a dictionary in order to run the tests, thus, it needs to be downloaded using the following command:
+The plugin needs a dictionary in order to run the tests.
+Thus, it needs to be downloaded using the following command:

 ```bash
 ./gradlew configureDictionariesLocally